tomosim/be-nc-news/README.md

    npm install
    ```

-3. To get the app running on your machine, you'll first probably want to seed the dev database.
+3. To get the app running on your machine, you'll first probably want to set up and seed the dev and test databases.
 Lucky for you, there's a script for that!

    ```
-   npm run seed
+   npm run setup-dbs && npm run seed
    ```

 4. Now, start the express server and the app will start listening on port 9090 of your localhost.